ruanbuhr/Search_Enhancement/README.md

 This API provides an endpoint that processes a user's long-form query, extracts key points, retrieves search results via the Google Search API, and returns the relevant results.

+## Contributors

+- Ruan Buhr (26440873)
+- David Genders (25935410)
+- Marcell Muller (23603097)

+## Dataset used

+the dataset used to train the deep learning model can be found at: https://huggingface.co/datasets/sentence-transformers/stsb

 ## Getting Started

 Follow these instructions to run the API server and make requests.